Section 3 Paralogs Regulation Along 29 Human Tissue

 complexes to plot the stability of protein complexes in relationship

 with paralogs content.
-For each subints we also add a type
+For each subints we also add a type annotation.

 #Stability, paralog proportions and size.